 A somewhat tall, slender woman with short brown hair swept back and tied behind her head.
 She favors an academic gown in an informal cut, but in wartime wears more-concealing formal robes with light armor underneath.
 Her brown eyes “somehow hold severity and fun at the same time.”

-Soon after her arrival in the Empire, Elaine was struck by a strong inclination for adventure, and with no better ideas leaping to mind, she joins an army artillery unit as a spotter after seeing a recruiting poster.
+Soon after her arrival in the Empire, Elaine was struck by a strong inclination for adventure, and with no better ideas leaping to mind, she joined an army artillery unit as a spotter after seeing a recruiting poster.
 The company didn’t see much action, but in the few key battles that they did take part in, they performed with unusual effectiveness and efficiency.
 In after-action reports, her comrades credited her on-the-spot tactical suggestions and prior strategic-analysis comments as a principal cause of their success.

 After the war, her commanders praised her so highly that the General Staff invited her to join a committee tasked with writing a strategic retrospective report on the war.
 As the meetings proceeded, she spoke moderately often, asking penetrating questions and offering insightful suggestions, so much that the veteran and senior commanders who led that committee were astounded even having read her earlier reports.